-Auckland traffic delays as crash blocks SH1 lane and SH16 reopens after closure
+Auckland traffic delays as crash blocks Southern Motorway SH1 lane and North Western Motorway SH16 reopens after closure

-Citybound traffic is backing up this morning due to a crash on the Southern Motorway and delays on the North Western Motorway.
+City-bound traffic is backing up this morning due to a crash on the Southern Motorway and delays on the North Western Motorway.

 The crash took place on State Highway 1 at Princes St at 6.25am and is now blocking the right lane heading towards the city.